bandukyash27/SmartBankBackendUsecase/README.md

 **Upload KYC documents
 **
-Customer uploads documents like Aadhaar, PAN, or Passport (simulated in the system).
+Customer uploads documents like Aadhaar, PAN, or Passport

 **System validation
 **
-The system validates file formats and required fields.
+The system validates file formats and required fields.(currently manually we are doing)

 **Bank Admin approval
 **